Am reaching out as a confused first-time parent, hoping for advice from experienced travelling parents.

 - Water bottles (only drink bottled water)

-- changing mat (you never know where you'll need it and can be sure there won't be anywhere convenient) over 7 years ago
+- changing mat (you never know where you'll need it and can be sure there won't be anywhere convenient) almost 9 years ago